hanjingo/doc/NOTE/DISTRIBUTED_SYSTEMS_CONCEPTS_AND_DESIGN/chapter10.md

 ## Peer-to-peer middleware

-Peer-to-peer middleware systems are designed to specifically to meet the need for the automatic placement and subsequent location of the distributed objects managed by peer-to-peer systems and applications.
+Peer-to-peer middleware systems are designed specifically to meet the need for the automatic placement and subsequent location of the distributed objects managed by peer-to-peer systems and applications.

 ![10_3](res/10_3.png)